crownstone/crownstone-lib-hue/documentation/Light.md

 The callback will pass data of type `HueFullState`.

 In the module a callback to the aggregator is used for passing the new state.

-### Setting the callback for a light state change
-To set the callback for when there is a light state change, call:
-`light.setStateUpdateCallback(callback)`

-In the module a callback to the aggregator is used, passing the new state.

-#### Getters
+#### Obtaining a state manually
 To get a state manually, you can use one of the following getters:

+``getState()`` - Returns the current state in the following formats, if there is no state transition: `{transition: {active: false},state:HueFullState}`
+If there is an active transition: `{transition:{active:true,data:{from:HueLightState,to:HueLightState,speed:number},progess:number},state:HueFullState}`

-``getState():HueFullState`` - Returns the last known state.
+``getCurrentState():HueFullState`` - Returns the last known state, updated by polling the bridge.

-``getLastSentState():HueFullState`` - Returns the state that is sent to a callback.
+``getLastSentState():HueFullState`` - Returns the last state that is sent to a callback.

+``getTransitionToState():HueLightState`` - Returns the last state that the light had to transition to, when a setState command is used or null when it isn't used yet.

+``getTransitionFromState():HueLightState`` - Returns the last state that the light had to transition from, when a setState command is used, or null when it isn't used yet.

 HueFullState Format:
 ```